 People who are not vaccinated and have been exposed to hepatitis B, including infants born to mothers with hepatitis B, are given hepatitis B immune globulin (by injection into a muscle) and the vaccine.
 This combination prevents chronic hepatitis B in 75%, or it makes the disease less severe.
 Hepatitis B immune globulin contains antibodies obtained from the blood of people who have high levels of antibodies to hepatitis.
 If a pregnant woman has high levels of the virus, the risk of transmission to the child may be decreased by treating the woman with tenofovir, an antiviral drug, during the third trimester.

 If people come in contact with the blood of someone who has hepatitis B, they are given hepatitis B immune globulin by injection.
 If they have not been vaccinated against hepatitis B, they are also vaccinated.
 If they have been vaccinated, blood tests are done to determine whether they are still protected.
 If they are not, they are vaccinated.

-There is no specific treatment for acute viral hepatitis, including hepatitis B.
+There is no specific treatment for acute hepatitis B.